secp8x32/shor-algo/README.md

 ```

-The program will generate two p and q 14-bit random primes (14-bit is choosen to keep run time lower) and calculate `N = p * q` and try to factor with `shor` algoritm and output the factors of the integer if they are found, or indicate that no factors were found.
+The program will generate two p and q 14-bit random primes (14-bit is chosen to keep runtime lower) and calculate `N = p * q` and try to factor with `shor` algoritm and output the factors of the integer if they are found, or indicate that no factors were found.
 Note that the program may take a long time to run for large integers, as Shor's algorithm is known to be computationally intensive.

 Acknowledgments
 ---------------